botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 - **Trigger Limits**:
     - Free servers: Maximum 1 Role Change trigger.
     - Premium servers: Maximum 5 Role Change triggers.
-- **Role Restrictions**: Role and channel restrictions on the custom command apply specifically to the role being modified, not the member receiving/assigning it.
+- **Role Restrictions**: Role Restrictions on the custom command apply specifically to the role being modified, not the member receiving/assigning it.

-- **Context Limitations**: Similar to interval triggers, `.Message`, `.Member`, and `.User` are not available in this context.
+- **Context Limitations**: Similar to interval triggers, `.Message`, `.Member`, and `.User` are not available in this trigger type.
 Use `.TargetMember`, `.TargetUser`, and `.Author` instead.
+Any functions that rely on these properties will not work in this trigger type.
+For example `hasRole` won't work, to check if the `.TargetMember` has a role use `targetHasRole` instead.

 - **Execution**: Cannot be triggered via `execCC` or `scheduleUniqueCC`.

 #### Case Sensitivity